1998–99 in English football: Division Three

 Brentford chairman Ron Noades' unorthodox decision to appoint himself as manager paid off in surprising fashion, and they won promotion back to Division Two as champions.
-Cambridge United had actually led the division for most of the season, but suffered from drawing too many games as in the final months of the season and thus had to settle for second place.
+Cambridge United had actually led the division for most of the season but suffered from drawing too many games in the final months of the season and thus had to settle for second place.
 Cardiff City took the final automatic promotion spot, as Frank Burrows brought immediate success to the club in his second spell as manager.
 Scunthorpe United won the play-offs, earning their first promotion since 1983, giving them football above the fourth tier for the first time at Glanford Park.

 In one of the most dramatic ends to a season in recent memory, Scarborough were relegated to the Football Conference.
-They had been bottom for most of the second half of the season, but appeared to have turned the corner by earning two wins and a draw from their last three matches; unfortunately Carlisle United, who had been below them prior to the final match of the season, earned a shock injury time winner by goalkeeper Jimmy Glass, saving their League status and sending Scarborough down.
+They had been bottom for most of the second half of the season, but appeared to have turned the corner by earning two wins and a draw from their last three matches.
+Carlisle United, who had been below them prior to the final match of the season, earned a shock injury time winner through goalkeeper Jimmy Glass, saving their League status and sending Scarborough down.

 Hull City were in the relegation battle up to the penultimate game of the season, soon after Southend United won their battle against a third successive relegation.